akai-z/gpg-key-fingerprint-verifier/README.md

 Beside verifying GPG keys with their fingerprints, the tool will also check whether GPG keys import files
 contain any malicious keys that are embedded with the actual keys.
-Where the maximum allowed keys in an import file is `1`.
+Where the number of maximum allowed keys in an import file is `1`.

 This could be useful for automation purposes (Like in Docker for example),
 where GPG keys fingerprints cannot be manually verified.